| 24th April

 to get an update on developments that could affect General

-be on issues more related to motorised General Aviation
+on issues more related to motorised General Aviation (IFR

-(IFR and VFR), but it is also the adequate forum for the
+and VFR), but it is also the adequate forum for the European

-European Airsports organisations to make their points.
-Therefore
+Airsports organisations to make their points.
+Therefore EHPU

-EHPU will attend the meeting.
-One of the issues at hand:
+will attend the meeting.
+One of the issues at hand: We want

 Table relating to the Charges.